vitaB/motion-planning/README.md

 # motion-planning
-verification robot motion planning algorithm with Isabelle
+verification of a robot motion planning algorithm with Isabelle

+- in a 2D static world
+- using trapezoidal map to construct a road map